96boards/documentation/consumer/dragonboard/dragonboard410c/guides/dt-overlays.md

 ## 3.2 Loading Overlays via Configfs

 Now its the time to insert the device tree blobs into running kernel using configfs.
+(Your kernel must have been compiled with CONFIG_OF_OVERLAY and CONFIG_CONFIGFS for the following steps to work.)

 ```shell
 $ sudo su